Edmonton Celebrates Ukrainian Cuisine

 “When you come with nothing, with only a suitcase, you need to build everything from the zero,” she said.

-“This is a good opportunity for me … first and foremost we are trying to give Canadians and Ukrainians part of Ukraine [to] buy Ukrainian dishes.”
+“This is a good opportunity for me.
+First and foremost we are trying to give Canadians and Ukrainians part of Ukraine to buy Ukrainian dishes.”

 Potts, who is from Samson Cree Nation about 100 kilometres south of Edmonton, said he was inspired to offer his kitchen to the group out of a shared sense of solidarity in the face of overcoming adversity.